Terry Dennis

-Terry Dennis is a Canadian provincial politician, who is the current Member of the Legislative Assembly of Saskatchewan for the riding of Canora-Pelly.
-He was first elected in the 2016 provincial election.
+Terry Dennis is a Canadian provincial politician, who served as the Member of the Legislative Assembly of Saskatchewan for the riding of Canora-Pelly.
+He was first elected in the 2016 provincial election and sat as an MLA until 2024.
 He is a member of the Saskatchewan Party.

 Dennis served as a town councillor and later as mayor of the town of Canora, Saskatchewan, holding the latter position for fourteen years.
 He was also the co-owner of Dennis' Foods, a grocery store in Canora that had been owned by the Dennis family since 1947.
 The store was sold in the year 2016.
 He has been twice convicted of drunk driving, once in 1979 and again in 2001 during his first term as mayor.
+In October 2023, he lost re-nomination for the 2024 Saskatchewan general election to Sean Wilson.